MontiCore/monticore/docs/BestPractices.md

             An NT `Y` can also implement multiple interfaces (like in Java).
   * Disadvantage: the designer of `A` explicitly has to design the *hole* `X` and add it it into the production.
-* Overriding (empty) nonterminal in the super-grammar
+2. Overriding (empty) nonterminal from the super-grammar
   * Use a normal nonterminal `X` and override it in a sub-grammar.
   ```
   component grammar A {